Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=500
 />

-These methods vary in how many sequence fragments they can assemble at once, which sequence patterns will cause problems (repeats, secondary structures, homologies), which fragments and oligos sequences must be ordered, etc.
+These methods vary in their capabilities, for instance how many sequence fragments they can assemble at once, which sequence patterns will cause problems (repeats, secondary structures, homologies, etc,), which fragments and oligos sequences must be ordered to perform an assembly, and so on.

 ### So yeah, it's complicated

-The multitude of sources and assembly methods can make the planning of large DNA assemblies a hard combinatorial problem.
+The multitude of possible sources and assembly methods can make the planning of large DNA assemblies a hard combinatorial problem.
 I've seen meetings for complex projects where everyone with DNA wisdom is gathered in a same room, the sequence(s) to build put on display, and it goes a bit like this:

 <img
   src="../../post_assets/dnaweaver/elrond.jpg"